pacs-course/pacs-examples/Examples/src/FixedPointSolver/README.md

 - The use of some standard algorithms
 - The use of traits to centralize the declaration of types used throughout the code and to enable the selection among different possible choices.
 - The use of policies (the accelerators) to implement part of an algorithm with a set of classes that can be developed separately. it is an example of the Bridge design pattern (here implemented via templates).
+- The use of user defined traits to check if an enumerator has a certain value.
+This is useful to check if we are using EIGEN vectors as argument for the iterator function, since the Anderson Accelerator works only in that case.